MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-offline.md

 This article explores how to migrate your PostgreSQL database from Amazon Aurora to Azure Database for PostgreSQL offline.

-The migration service in Azure Database for PostgreSQL is a fully managed service integrated into the Azure portal and Azure CLI.
+The migration service in Azure Database for PostgreSQL is a fully managed service that's integrated into the Azure portal and Azure CLI.
 It's designed to simplify your migration journey to Azure Database for PostgreSQL server.

 > [!div class="checklist"]
 >
 > - Prerequisites
-> - Perform the migration
+> - Initiate the migration
 > - Monitor the migration
-> - Check the migration when completed
+> - Verify the migration

 ## Prerequisites